 10 Important Steps to Take After a Concord Motorcycle Accident

-It is important to know what to do if you are a motorcycle rider involved in an accident.
+It is important to know what to do if you are on a motorcycle and are involved in an accident.
 You need to take specific steps to protect yourself and ensure that you get the compensation you deserve.

 Step One: Call the Police